 A defendant’s previous record–if any–will play a significant role in how sentencing turns out.
 Judges are obligated to consider if a defendant has previous felony convictions, and if the current conviction is a defendant’s third, then Texas law mandates a minimum sentence of 25 years for a felony conviction.
 This enhanced sentencing is commonly referred to as the “three strikes and you’re out” rule.

-How a Round Rock Felony Attorney Can Help
+How Can a Round Rock Felony Attorney Help Me?

 Of course, even better than favorable sentencing is outright acquittal.
 The American system of justice requires that defendants be considered innocent until proven guilty beyond a reasonable doubt.
 A team of 12 jurors must unanimously decide in favor of guilt.